 The methodology emphasizes applying appropriate professional skepticism in the execution of procedures inclusive of the changing landscape in ESG reporting and criteria.
-EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented in individual countries, where relevant, to comply with local assurance standards and regulatory or statutory requirements.
+EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented in EY Albania to comply with local assurance standards and regulatory or statutory requirements.